LLC Filing as S Corp: Everything You Need to Know

 Normally, LLCs file election to be taxed as a C or S corporation on Form 8832, which is called Entity Classification Election.
 Under Regs.
 Sec.
 301.7701-3(c), the effective date for the election of classification needs to be within 75 days of the date when election was filed.
 The effective date cannot be more than a year after the date when the election was filed.

 If you need help with LLC filing as S Corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.